d3/d3-hierarchy/README.md

 Many datasets are intrinsically hierarchical.
 Consider [geographic entities](https://www.census.gov/geo/reference/hierarchy.html), such as census blocks, census tracts, counties and states; the command structure of businesses and governments; file systems and software packages.
 And even non-hierarchical data may be arranged empirically into a hierarchy, as with [*k*-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) or [phylogenetic trees](https://en.wikipedia.org/wiki/Phylogenetic_tree).

-This module implements several popular techniques for visualizing hierarchical data.
+This module implements several popular techniques for visualizing hierarchical data:

-**Node-link diagrams** show topology using discrete graphical marks for nodes and links, such as a circular dot for a node and a line connecting each parent and child.
-The [“tidy” tree](#tree) is delightfully compact.
-The [dendrogram](#cluster) places leaves at the same level.
+**Node-link diagrams** show topology using discrete marks for nodes and links, such as a circle for each node and a line connecting each parent and child.
+The [“tidy” tree](#tree) is delightfully compact, while the [dendrogram](#cluster) places leaves at the same level.
+(These have both polar and Cartesian forms.)
 [Indented trees](https://bl.ocks.org/mbostock/1093025) are useful for interactive browsing.
-(These diagrams have both polar and Cartesian forms.)

 **Adjacency diagrams** show topology through relative placement of nodes.
 They may also encode a quantitative dimension in the area of each node.
 The [“icicle” diagram](#partition) uses rectangles, while the “sunburst” uses annular segments.